Richeskelechi/techinnover-E-commerce/README.md

 ```
 The above are the envs that will allow our application to run currently.
 Ensure you have the database creatd.
 please copy and paste the keys in you just created .env file and fill in the values.
+A sample of the env file has be created and called .env.example

 ## Running the app